 How to photograph owls at night in flight?

-Use motion and sound to attract the bird.
+• Use motion and sound as attractants to draw the owl toward your predetermined location.

 I captured these photos using pre-focus; I had already focused on the branch I'm attracting the owls to.
 When they appeared, I simply trigger the shutter and hope they would pass within the proper depth of field.